rubberbandman62/RepData_PeerAssessment1/PA1_template.md

 ## Introduction

 In this assessment the usage of knitr should be practised.
-On a relative simple dataset several calcuation shall be performed an a couple of graphics shall be plotted.
-Together with the executed code an HTML document hsal be generated which clearly explains the steps undertaken and the results received.
+On a relative simple dataset several calcuations shall be performed and a couple of graphics shall be plotted.
+Together with the executed code an HTML document shall be generated which clearly explains the steps undertaken and the results received.

 ## Data